erinosb/2024_RNAseq_PE_array/README.md

 # Below, modify the SECOND argument to point to YOUR metadata.file
 # Below, you don't need to change $SLURM_NTASKS.
 It will automatically populate whatever you put in --ntasks=# above.
 # Execute this script using $ sbatch --array=0-17 execute_RNAseq_pipeline.sbatch
-#   where n = number of paired-end samples to process.
+#   where 17 here is one less than the number of paired-end samples we have to process, which is 18.

 # Get the ARRAY#
 num=$(( ${SLURM_ARRAY_TASK_ID} + 1 ))